akeneo/pim-api-docs/content/rest-api/permissions.md

 ## Catalog permissions _(EE only)_

-The Entreprise Edition permissions based on the user groups are also enforced in the API.
+The Enterprise Edition permissions based on the user groups are also enforced in the API.

 Those permissions are really powerful and make it possible to create great workflows around product enrichment with the REST API.
 There are 3 ways to benefit from those permissions.
 They are detailed in the following sections.